LightYagami28/Video-T1/readme.md

 ## Acknowledgement

-We are thankful for the following great works when implementing Video-T1 and Yixin's great figure design:
+We are thankful for the following great works when implementing Video-T1:

 [Pyramid-Flow](https://github.com/jy0205/Pyramid-Flow)
 [NOVA](https://github.com/baaivision/NOVA)